researchnow/ruby-samplifyapi-client/docs/AttributesApi.md

 opts = {
   category: 'category_example', # String | Only return attributes with the given category
   id: 'id_example', # String | Only return attributes with the given id
+  is_allowed_in_survey_appends: true, # BOOLEAN | Only return attributes with the given isAllowedInSurveyAppends value
   limit: 10, # Integer | Maximum number of attributes to return
   name: 'name_example', # String | Only return attributes with the given name
   offset: 0, # Integer | The first zero-based offset attribute to return